amanh-iitj/SOC-Design-and-Planning/README.md

 ## SPEF extraction

+- Parasitics command is already run and spef is extracted
 - Post-Route parasitic extraction using SPEF extractor
 - In runs folder, where routing outputs are dumped and we'll find the SPEF there.